| |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-This easy mittens knitting pattern is an excellent project for anyone who is learning how to knit in the round using the magic loop technique.
+This easy mittens knitting pattern is an excellent project for anyone learning how to knit in the round using the magic loop technique.

-I wanted to share with you a mitten pattern, that you can make in around 2-3 hours.
+I wanted to share a mitten pattern you can make in around 2-3 hours.

 The mittens are perfect for the colder weather, as they have been knit with super bulky yarn (06), in one of my favorite yarns to knit with – Lion Brand Wool-Ease Thick and Quick.